richorama/NodeJukebox/readme.md

 ## How it works

-When the script starts it scans the file system for all MP3 files.
+When the application starts it scans the file system for all MP3 files.

+The application then starts a web server, which users on the same network can connect to using their smartphones or web browsers.

 Users can browse the music collection and queue tracks up for playing.